CJLove/x16-LodeRunner/Issues.md

   - tuning of guard movement per tick
 - occasionally able to dig the brick below a ladder
 - occasionally able to run over a hole that is about to be filled
-- level 16 issue: unable to climb into an unfilled hole from a ladder
+- Handle case of guard being too close to runner when digging

 # Rough plans
 - Longer term: consider incorporating tilesets and concepts from LodeRunner Mad Monks Revenge